jamnnuts/MAD-TicTacToe/README.md

 fragments and activities within the app.
 This class could be crucial in maintaining data consistency and providing a centralized data source.
 - StatFrag.java: StatFrag is likely associated with the statistics fragment.
 It may handle the display of detailed gameplay statistics, such as wins, losses, draws, and win percentages.
 The mention of fixing an issue with win percentage suggests that this class ensures accurate stat tracking.
-- leaderboard.java: This Java file likely represents the leaderboard component of the app.
-It could manage the retrieval and display of high scores and achievements, allowing users to compare their performance with other players.
 - settings.java: This java file is associated with the app's settings screen, where users can customize various aspects of their gaming experience.
 It could handle user preferences related to the game, such as board size, win conditions, and player markers.